 Initially the DB2/4 had, as standard, the 2.6 litre engine (2580 cc, VB6E/) in Vantage tune straight from the DB2 which produced 125bhp.
 Then from mid 1954, an enlarged 2.9 litre (2922 cc, VB6/J) was introduced giving 140bhp.
 This translated into a genuine 120mph top speed.

 While the DB2/4 is regarded as a Feltham, they were actually built in many different places.
-The rolling chassis, engines and other parts were made in the David Brown Industries factories at Meltham Mill near Huddersfield and the tractor engine factory at Farsley both in Yorkshire.
+The rolling chassis, engines and other parts were made in the David Brown Industries factories at Meltham Mill near Huddersfield and the tractor engine factory at Farsley, both in Yorkshire.
+David Brown was a Yorkshireman himself of course.
 The coachwork were assembled by Mulliners of Birmingham from panels made by such people as Airflow Streamline in Northampton.
 Then the cars arrived at Feltham for finishing.
 However, by 1955 the cars were assembled entirely at Farsley.
 Fully trimmed bodies from Mulliners were fitted to the chassis and finished on a production line alongside the David Brown tractors.

 In total, 451 DB2/4 saloons were built before the model was replaced by the DB2/4 Mark II, late in 1955.